EllyPirelly/project-portfolio/README.md

 - to run in development mode: `npm run dev`, this will fire up the server at http://localhost:1234
 - to run in production mode: `npm run build`, this will also minify your files into the `dist` folder
 - stop the server with `control c`

-### TODO / ongoing

-- implementation of filtering for tagged blog posts